Epidural Steroid Injections Help Relieve Pain Without Surgery

 Although some consider epidural steroid injections a “last resort” of sorts in the pain management subspecialty, patients report high satisfaction and effectiveness ratings.

-“I compare it to putting the water where the fire is,” says Matthew R. Willey, M.D., a Board Certified Physical Medicine and Rehabilitation Physician specializing in Interventional Pain Medicine at Orlando Orthopaedic Center.
+“I compare it to putting the water where the fire is,” says Daniel M. Frohwein, M.D., a pain management physician at Orlando Orthopaedic Center.
 “I would rather target the medication right at the pain generator rather than prescribe the medication orally, only to have a fraction of the medication reach the problem area.”

 What is an Epidural Steroid Injection?